-If a user is assigned to a role which limits areas of the application or actions, they will see a lock icon or other messaging to inform them that they do not have access to that feature.
-For example, if a role does not have access permission for Term Highlights, users assigned that role would see term highlights is unclickable in the navigation menu, as well as a lock symbol to the left.
+If a user is assigned to a role that limits areas of the application or actions, they will see a lock icon or other messaging to inform them that they do not have access to that feature.
+For example, if a role does not have access permission for term highlights, users assigned that role would see that term highlights is disabled in the navigation menu with a lock symbol next to it.

-Additionally, if a user does not have permission to access particular actions in the document viewer, those actions will be disabled and unclickable, with a lock symbol to the right of the action.
+Additionally, if a user does not have permission to access particular actions in the document viewer, those actions will be disabled, with a lock symbol next to them.

-If you see this lock symbol next to an action after logging into your DISCO database, you are not permitted to fulfill those certain actions inside that particular DISCO database, based on your assigned role.
+If you see this lock symbol next to an action after logging into your DISCO database, you are not permitted to perform those actions inside that particular DISCO database, based on your assigned role.

-*This new feature is available to all new databases created on or after 02/07/2017.
+This feature is available in all new databases created on or after February 7, 2017.